mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 This snippet is quite coupled to the underlaying platform, and contains plenty of other anti-patterns, for instance we:

-1. Direclty interact with the header DOM element by invoking it's method `addEventListener`.
+1. Direclty interact with the `header` DOM element by invoking it's method `addEventListener`.
-2. Do not clear the event listener we add to the header element.
+2. Do not clear the event listener we add to the `header` element.
-3. Access the `classList` property of the native header element.
+3. Access the `classList` property of the native `header` element.
-4. Access property of the global object `document` which is not available in Web Workers, for instance.
+4. Access property of the global object `document`, however, `document` is not available on other platforms.

-Lets refactor it, in order to make it platform agnostic:
+Lets refactor the code, in order to make it platform agnostic:

 ```ts
 // Alright...